Joseph Bell: Inspiration of Sherlock Holmes

 Arthur Conan Doyle met Bell in 1877, and served as his outpatient clerk at the Edinburgh Royal Infirmary.
-Doyle observed that Bell seemed to be able to diagnose patients from very little information, and notice minute details: "Dr Bell would sit in his receiving room, with a face like a Red Indian, and diagnose people as they came in, before they even opened their mouths. [...]
+Doyle observed that Bell seemed to be able to diagnose patients from little information, noticing minute details: "Dr Bell would [...] diagnose people as they came in, before they even opened their mouths. [...]
 He would tell them their symptoms and even give them details of their past life, and hardly ever would he make a mistake."
-This ability led Doyle to model his fictional detective Sherlock Holmes on Bell.
+When conceiving his fictional detective Sherlock Holmes, Doyle recalled: "I thought of my old teacher, Joe Bell, and of his eagle face, of his curious ways, or his eerie tricks of spotting details.
+If he were a detective, he would surely reduce this fascinating but unorganized business to something nearer to an exact science".
 Bell was aware of this inspiration, as Doyle wrote to him that it was "most certainly to you that I owe Sherlock Holmes".

-According to Irving Wallace (in an essay originally in his book The Fabulous Originals but later republished and updated in his collection The Sunday Gentleman), Bell was involved in several police investigations, mostly in Scotland, such as the Ardlamont mystery of 1893, usually with forensic expert Professor Henry Littlejohn.
-During the Jack the Ripper murders, Scotland Yard reached out to several prominent forensic experts to help their investigation, among them Bell and Littlejohn.
+Bell was involved in several police investigations, mostly in Scotland.
+Bell assisted in the investigation into the murder of Elizabeth Chantrelle in 1878, along with Edinburgh forensic expert Henry Littlejohn.
+In 1893, Bell and Littlejohn were called upon to investigate the Ardlamont mystery, and they conducted handwriting analysis to aid Scotland Yard in the Jack the Ripper murders.